oeg-upm/soca/README.md

 Commands:
-  card        Create a stand-alone card ready to be embedded in a website Configure   This creates a ~/.soca/configure.ini file extract     Fetch and save metadata from introduced repos portal      Build a portal with a minimalist design fetch       Retrieve all organization/s or user/s repositories
+  card        Create a stand-alone card ready to be embedded in a website configure   This creates a ~/.soca/configure.ini file extract     Fetch and save metadata from introduced repos portal      Build a portal with a minimalist design fetch       Retrieve all organization/s or user/s repositories